-- As part of our audit, we understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition and evaluated the design and operating effectiveness of the financial controls from the above through our test of control procedures. - Assessed the Company's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and tested thereof. - Review the company's judgment in determining whether the performance obligation is satisfied at a point in time or over a period of time. - 4.
-Tested a sample of sales transactions for compliance with the Company's accounting - Principles to assess the completeness and accuracy of revenue recorded. - 5.
-We evaluated the management's process to recognize revenue over a period of time, total cost estimates, status of the projects and re-calculated the arithmetic accuracy of the same. - 6.
-Evaluated management assessment of the impact on revenue recognition. - We examined contracts with exceptions including contracts with low or negative margins, loss making contracts, etc to determine the level of provisioning. - Our tests of detail focused on transactions occurring within proximity of the year end and obtaining evidence to support the appropriate timing of revenue recognition, based on terms and conditions set out in sales contracts and delivery documents.
-We considered the appropriateness and accuracy of any cutoff adjustments. - 8.
-Performed analytical procedures over revenue and receivables.
-Compared revenue with historical trends and where appropriate, conducted further enquiries and testing. - Traced disclosure information to accounting records and other 9. supporting documentation. - Assessed disclosures in financial statements in respect of 10. revenue, as specified in Ind AS 115. - Our Observation: 11.
+- As part of our audit, we understood the Company's policies and processes, control mechanisms and methods in relation to the revenue recognition and evaluated the design and operating effectiveness of the financial controls from the above through our test of control procedures. - Assessed the Company's revenue recognition accounting policies in line with Ind AS 115 ("Revenue from Contracts with Customers") and tested thereof. - Review the company's judgment in determining whether the performance obligation is satisfied at a point in time or over a period of time. - Tested a sample of sales transactions for compliance with the Company's accounting Principles to assess the completeness and accuracy of revenue - recorded.

+We evaluated the management's process to recognize revenue over a period of time total cost estimates status. - revenue over a period of time, total cost estimates, status of the projects and re-calculated the arithmetic accuracy of the same. - Evaluated management assessment of the impact on revenue recognition. - We examined contracts with exceptions including contracts with low or negative margins, loss making contracts, etc to determine the level of provisioning. - Our tests of detail focused on transactions occurring within proximity of the year end and obtaining evidence to support the appropriate timing of revenue recognition, based on terms and conditions set out in sales contracts and delivery documents.
+We considered the appropriateness and accuracy of any cut-off adjustments. - Performed analytical procedures over revenue and receivables.
+Compared revenue with historical trends and where appropriate, conducted further enquiries and testing. - Traced disclosure information to accounting records and other supporting documentation. - Assessed disclosures in financial statements in respect of revenue, as specified in Ind AS 115. - 12.
+Our Observation: